jackylk/carbon-requested-feature/README.md

 1. merge index for global sort table
 2. Support timestamp64 datatype for column that stores millisecond level timestamp
 3. Make tempCSV default value as 'false' for DataframeWriter

+## Cloud

+1. Need to support data temperature for S3, HDFS.
+CarbonStore automatically managed them according to the segment time range
+2. Support segment time range, it will be used for data retention, prunner, data temperature
+3. ​